Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-installation-english.rst

 Building Myriad
 ===============

-This is as simple as:
+If a relevant Erlang installation is available, this is as simple as:

 .. code:: bash